 Here’s one of my favorites, “Holding Out,” which depicts an older woman carrying groceries.
 It’s conveniently located outside a fish market.
 Look closely and you’ll notice something interesting: There’s a box of eggs resting vertically in her bag!
 Whoever bagged her groceries needs a good talking to.

 Other noteworthy statues include a Carmel police officer and a father teaching his daughter how to ride a bike.

-The art was created by J. Seward Johnson Jr., who also did the giant Marilyn Monroe statue in Chicago.
+The art was created by J. Seward Johnson Jr., who also did the giant Marilyn Monroe statue in Chicago and the Kissing Sailor in San Diego.
 The realism on these statues is amazing.
 Check out the level of detail on these socks.

 And this violin case full of dollar tips earned by a street performer.

 Interestingly, some locals aren’t too fond of the statues, claiming they’re eyesores and/or cost too much (around $80,000 each, for a total of more than $1 million.)
 But Carmel is one of the more affluent and fastest-growing towns in the state, so why not invest in some quirky art to liven up the city?